Chapter 4:

 Acts 7:48-50

 The Most High does not dwell in houses made with hands; just as the prophet says, 'The heaven is my throne, and the earth is my footstool.
 What sort of house will you build for me?
 Jehovah says.
-Or what is the place for my resting?
+Or where is my resting place?
 My hand made all these things, did it not?'

 Psalm 104:30

-If you send forth your spirit, they are created, and you make the face of the ground new.
+If you send forth your spirit, they are created, and you renew the surface of the ground.

 Psalm 33:6